1947

 TWA by the time of this construction though.

-To the right is the courtyard entrance dropping
+To the right is the exterior courtyard entrance

 Two great photos of the roof of the House of Apache Fires taken in about 1949.
 Notice behind